 Knowing you have the best gearing is basically free lap time – or unnecessary lap time loss if you get it wrong.
 Even if your ratios are all fixed it is worth knowing what “best” looks like and this method and spreadsheet give you that.

 The “Does It For You” Spreadsheet

-Just before you start, you might be interested to know our newsletter subscribers can get the spreadsheet developed to accompany this article for FREE.
+Just before you start, you might be interested to know our newsletter subscribers can get the spreadsheet developed to accompany this article for at 25% discount.
 After you have read the article, watch the comprehensive VIDEO guide (below) and then sign up below to get your own copy.